 Although immunization has played a pivotal role in deterring disease outbreaks and pandemics in the United States, it is not a perfect science.
 Vaccinations are recommended for people of all age groups, from their first few years of life well into their golden years.
 Newborns are scheduled to receive the Hepatitis B shot within 12 hours of birth, and then an additional 47 injections before they are six years old.
-For everyone older than six months, the flu shot is recommended annually.
+For everyone older than six months, the flu shot and the covid vaccines are recommended.

 The Vaccine Court is designed to compensate and assist vaccine injured people.
 For that reason, the Court pays all attorneys fees and costs on behalf of the claimants.
 This is unlike the traditional civil court attorney compensation structure that usually allows for attorneys to accept 1/3 of the award to pay their fees.
 In Vaccine Court whatever you recover, whether by settling or trying and winning your case, is compensation and assistance that goes solely to you or your child.
 You also do not pay your attorney if your claim is dismissed.

 There is a strict statute of limitations that applies to Vaccine Injury Claims.
 In order to be eligible to file a claim, you must do so within three (3) years from the date of first onset of your injuries, or two (2) years from the date of death, if a death occurred as a result of a Vaccine.